 Confirmation and Identification

-Traditional Methods – There are well established confirmation and identification procedures for Salmonella spp.
-Preliminary identification based on colony appearance on chromogenic and other selective agar media is traditionally confirmed using classical biochemical and serological testing.
+Traditional Methods - There are well established confirmation and identification procedures for Salmonella spp.
+Preliminary identification based on colony appearance on chromogenic and other selective agar media is traditionally confirmed using classical biochemical tests for Salmonella and serological testing.
 Key biochemical tests are fermentation of glucose, negative urease reaction, lysine decarboxylase, negative indole test, H2S production, and fermentation of dulcitol.
 Serological confirmation tests typically use polyvalent antisera for flagellar (H) and somatic (O) antigens.
 Isolates with a typical biochemical profile, which agglutinate with both H and O antisera are identified as Salmonella spp.
-Where results are inconclusive, it may be necessary to perform additional biochemical tests.
+Where results are inconclusive, it may be necessary to perform additional biochemical tests for Salmonella.

 Positive isolates are often sent for further serotyping to identify the serovar using specific antisera.
 However, this is normally a task for specialist reference laboratories and is rarely undertaken in routine food or clinical laboratories.
 Reference labs are also able to type isolates further using techniques such a phage typing, antibiotic susceptibility and pulsed-field gel electrophoresis (PFGE).

 Rapid methods - Many rapid confirmation and identification methods have been developed for Salmonella and a large number have been developed into commercial products.
 In addition many of the rapid detection kits mentioned above can also be used for confirmatory testing.
 Biochemical confirmation can be accomplished using commercial identification systems.